 Permit Part 2.3.5

+q

-PART 4 – STORMWATER AND LAND DEVELOPMENT MANAGEMENT REGULATIONS
+PART 4 – STORMWATER AND LAND DISTURBANCE MANAGEMENT REGULATIONS

 4.01 Purpose and Goals

-A. The purpose of stormwater and land development management standards is to provide reasonable guidance for the regulation of stormwater runoff, during planning, design, construction and post-construction phases, to protect local natural resources from degradation and prevent adverse impacts to adjacent and downstream land, property, facilities and infrastructure.
+A. The purpose of stormwater and land disturbance management standards is to provide reasonable guidance for the regulation of stormwater runoff, during planning, design, construction and post-construction phases, to protect local natural resources from degradation and prevent adverse impacts to adjacent and downstream land, property, facilities and infrastructure.
 These standards regulate discharges from stormwater and runoff from land development projects and other construction activities to control and minimize increases in stormwater runoff rates and volumes, soil erosion, stream channel erosion, and nonpoint source pollution associated with stormwater runoff.

 The goal of these standards is to establish minimum stormwater management requirements and controls to protect and safeguard the general health, safety, and welfare of the public in the Town of ____________.
 This regulation seeks to meet that goal through the following objectives: